 Wood stains are applied to give the desired appearance rather than to prolong the lifespan of the timber.
 If the timber seems wet, it is essential to leave the wood to dry before applying a stained finish.

-Paint and varnishes will protect from the elements, but may crack/blister over time and often cause the wooden furniture to have a dead/plastic/non-natural look.
+Paint and varnishes will protect from the elements, but requires a fully-sealed coating on all surfaces, otherwise the moisture travelling through the timber may cause cupping/bowing and/or it may also crack/blister over time.
+It can also cause the wooden furniture to have a dead/plastic/non-natural look.

 Always consult the documentation provided with your chosen protective coating for more information.